What It Is

 The sputum sample is collected into a sterile container and sent to a laboratory.
 The sample is then placed on a special plate that enables growth of certain bacteria and fungi if an infection is present.

 If your child has a bacterial infection, the organisms may need 48 hours to grow.
 Fungi need a week or longer.
-These organisms will be identified under a microscope or through chemical tests.
-If the tests indicate an infection, an additional 1-2 days may be required to determine which antibiotic is best suited to treat it.
+These organisms will be seen under a microscope or through chemical tests.
+If the tests show an infection, another 1-2 days may be needed to choose the best antibiotic to treat it.

 Coughing to produce the sputum specimen may be mildly uncomfortable, but there are no risks associated with this procedure.